opengisch/QField-docs/documentation/how-to/tracking.en.md

 ### Configure a Project Tracking Session

-For implement it enter to the layer properties and in the QField panel activate "Tracking Session" and specify the your requirement for the tracking.
+The configuration of a project tracking session happens in the vector layer properties dialog's QField panel.
+There, you can activate "Tracking Session" and specify the tracking requirements.
+Note that the QField panel is only available when the qfieldsync plugin is installed in your QGIS profile.

 !![Activating Autimatic Tracking sessions QFieldSync](../assets/images/automatic-tracking-session.png)